phalcon-orphanage/docs/en/tutorial-basic.md

 ![](/assets/images/document-status-stable-success.svg) ![](/assets/images/version-{{ page.version }}.svg) ![](/assets/images/level-beginner.svg)

 ## Overview
-Throughout this tutorial, we'll walk you through the creation of an application with a simple registration form from the ground up.
-The following guide is to provided to introduce you to Phalcon framework's design aspects.
+Throughout this tutorial, we will create an application with a simple registration form, while introducing the main design aspects of Phalcon.

 This tutorial covers the implementation of a simple MVC application, showing how fast and easy it can be done with Phalcon.
 Once developed, you can use this application and extend it to suit your needs.
 The code in this tutorial can also be used as a playground to learn other Phalcon specific concepts and ideas.